EJDiamond/pooches_and_pints/README.md

 - a) As a Frequent User, I want to check to see if there are any newly added locations or meet ups times.
 - b) As a Frequent User, I want to check to see if the existing weekly events have had any changes made.
-- c) As a Frequent User, I want to sign up to the Newsletter so that I am emailed with any newly scheduled events and meet ups.
+- c) As a Frequent User, I want to sign up to the Newsletter so that I am emailed with any newly scheduled events.

 ### Design